We will begin the process of trying to recover the money you owe if you:

 Find out what happens at each stage of the recovery process:

-The summons stage is to take recovery action to ensure that the Business Rates are paid in full.
-A complaint is made to the North Cumbria Magistrates' Court.
-This allows a Summons to be issued with the authority of the Court.
-The Summons gives the customer 14 days' notice of the date of the Court hearing.
+The Summons stage is to take recovery action to ensure you pay your Business Rates in full.
+We make a complaint to the North Cumbria Magistrates' Court.
+This allows the issuing of a Summons with the authority of the Court.
+The Summons gives you 14 days' notice of the date of the Court hearing.
 It explains that we intend to ask the Magistrates to make a Liability Order.
-This is for the amount of Business Rates outstanding, plus the costs incurred.
-The customer has the option to appear in Court on the summonsed date.
-They can dispute the making of the Liability Order.
+This is for Business Rates outstanding and the costs incurred.
+You have the option to appear in Court on the summonsed date.
+You can dispute the making of the Liability Order.

-If payment of the full amount is made before the day of the Court hearing, the application for a Liability Order will not proceed.
+If you make payment of the full amount before the day of the Court hearing, the application for a Liability Order will not proceed.

 A Liability Order gives us the authority of the Court to recover monies by the following methods:

 - Enforcement Officers;